-8.1.
-Recommendations for Accelerating the Development and Use of Cloud Computing Standards
+8.1.Recommendations for Accelerating the Development and Use of Cloud Computing

+Standards

-8.1.1.
-Strategic Recommendations
+8.1.1.Strategic Recommendations

-Agencies should contribute clear and comprehensive requirements and target dates for cloud computing standards projects.

-- Agencies should actively participate in standards development projects that are of high priority to their agency missions.
-Cloud Standards naturally evolve in maturity, and agencies are advised to help accelerate this maturity by asking for vendors to show compliance with cloud standards in their roadmaps.
-When multiple vendors then offer an implementation of a standard, consider requiring that standard in RFPs. - Agencies should support the concurrent development of conformity and interoperability assessment schemes to accelerate the development and use of technically sound standards and standards-based products, processes and services. - Agencies should specify cloud computing standards in their procurements and grant guidance. - The USG interagency group should be chartered to recommend specific cloud computing standards and best practices for USG-wide use that will support USG requirements for interoperability, portability, and security in cloud computing applications.
+- •Agencies should contribute clear and comprehensive requirements for cloud computing standards projects. - Agencies should actively participate in standards development projects that are of high priority to their agency missions.
+Cloud Standards naturally evolve in maturity, and agencies are advised to help accelerate this maturity by asking for vendors to show compliance with cloud standards in their roadmaps. - •Agencies should support the concurrent development of conformity and interoperability assessment schemes to accelerate the development and use of technically sound standards and standards based products, processes and services.

+•Agencies should specify cloud computing standards in their procurements and grant guidance when multiple vendors offer standards based implementations and there is evidence of successful interoperability testing.

+oThe CIO Council Computing Standards Working Group should recommend specific cloud computing standards and best practices for USG wide use.